At 6 years old, Leah loves being a big sister.

 In March 2019, she was referred to St. Jude Children’s Research Hospital for continuing treatment, which included a haploidentical transplant with her mother, Anita, as her donor.

-Families, like Leah's, will never receive a bill from St. Jude for anything.
+Families, like Leah's, will never receive a bill from St. Jude for treatment, travel, housing or food.

 The transplant was successful and pushed Leah’s cancer into remission.